danielng09/Goodtravels/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication and Activity Views (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+I will use Rails to implement user authentication and log in.
+By the end of this phase, users will be able to access two views - a list of all activities and show page for a specific activity.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing and Creating Activity Reviews (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve activity and review data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to view activities as well as rate and review those activities within a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Searching for Activities (~1 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add a search function for activities.
+Users should be able to search for activities by name.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Filtering Activities (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will enable users to view activities by selecting filters.
+Filters will include their list of bookmarked activities, activities they have reviewed, top rated activities, and most popular activities.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Styling and Bonus Features (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I will add styling to the application and implement bonus features if time permits.

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] Create new activities
-- [ ] "Like" button and counter for posts
+- [ ] Users can upload photos onto activity page
-- [ ] Custom blog urls
+- [ ] Carousel feature for images in activity detail
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Multiple sessions/session management
 - [ ] User avatars
+- [ ] Google map with pins for activity location
+- [ ] Allow friend association between users
+- [ ] View another users activities
+- [ ] Display closest activities
+- [ ] Feed of friend reviews
 - [ ] Typeahead search bar
+- [ ] Group and search activities by type
+- [ ] Add more details to activity such as cost and hours
+- [ ] User can comment on another user's review
+- [ ] User receives suggested activity based on preferences filter

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md